kozak-yakym/IntelliHomie/README.md

 # Integration

 ## Smart Home Integration
-Our system is engineered to seamlessly integrate with existing smart home ecosystems, providing a unified control experience:
+Our system will be engineered to seamlessly integrate with existing smart home ecosystems, providing a unified control experience:

 ### HomeAssistant Compatibility
 - **Detail:** Allows users to manage and automate their smart home devices through our central gateway, leveraging the robust features of HomeAssistant.